Horizon 8 Architecture

 The ability to use remote agents in a private data center applies to any currently supported version of Horizon 8.x.

 Horizon Control Plane services are not yet able to differentiate that capacity is deployed across multiple sites.
-As a result, Image Management Service functionality will not work when used on a vCenter Server that is remote to the Connection Servers.
+As a result, Image Management Service functionality will not work when used on a hypervisor manager that is remote to the Connection Servers.

 This reference architecture documents and validates the deployment of all features of Horizon 8 across two data centers.